Creepy bugs, snakes and Tarantulas – who needs them?

-When I told my friends my husband and I were visiting Costa Rica the first time, we got lots of warnings about the deadly snakes and “why would we go there?”
+When I told my friends we were visiting Costa Rica for the first time, we got lots of warnings about the deadly snakes and “Why would we go there?”

 Well, two winters in, we did not see so much as a scary bug let alone any snakes.

-Well, I am happy to say we have not had any dealings with crime…nor snakes…however, we had a creepy crawly visitor.
+Well, I am happy to say we have not had any dealings with crime… or snakes…however, we had a creepy-crawly visitor.

 Visit from a Tarantula

 We had new neighbours move in next door to us and I decided to go and say hello.
 My husband had gone out to ride his bike and do some errands.
 Our neighbours had invited him to join us when he came home and I sent him a message telling him where I was.

 When he arrived, he hollered through the door, I just need to take care of this tarantula and then have a shower.
 WHAT?!

 The size of a tarantula can vary, ranging anywhere from 4.5 inches to 11 inches, from the front right leg to the rear left leg, and can weigh 1 to 3 ounces.
 In light of that, this might have been a very young one but I’m not so sure my husband thought so when he took the photo.

 Of course, we all had to have a look.
 It was between our two doors, just sitting there.
 Ugh!
 All I could think about was, boy, am I glad I wasn’t the one who found it.